uw-dims/dims-swplan/docs/source/valueproposition.rst

 further improve the security of the system through feedback about weaknesses and deficiencies that crept in during development and deployment.)

+.. admonition:: Golden nugget

+   Over two decades of system administration and security operations experience underlies the architectural model that we have been researching, developing, implementing, and documenting.
+The barrier to entry is the amount of time and learning necessary to acquire this same expertise in order to be competitive.

+..

 .. _benefittocustomers: